neon-software-dev/Accela/README.md

 Pull the project code from Github:

 - `git clone https://github.com/neon-software-dev/Accela`
+- `cd Accela`

+#### Prepare Dependencies

+If you want to use the prepare_dependencies script to provide the non-vcpkg dependenices, and to create a package-local vcpkg installation:

+- `cd external`
+- Windows: `prepare_dependencies.bat` , Linux: `./prepare_dependencies.sh`

+Options:

+- By default, the script will create a project-local vcpkg install.
+If you want to use your own separately installed vcpkg repo, or if you don't want to use vcpkg at all, then provide the argument `--no-local-vcpkg` when running the script.
+- To remove script prompts relating to PhysX build variant, provide a `-physx-preset={variant}` argument, where variant is one of: `[linux, linux-aarch64, vc16win64, vc17win64]`

 #### Configure the project

 Use cmake to configure the project.

 Note that all values in braces must be filled in by you with the proper values.

+- `cd ../`
-- `mkdir Accela/build`
+- `mkdir build`
-- `cd Accela/build`
+- `cd build`
-- `cmake -DACCELA_TARGET_PLATFORM=Desktop -DPHYSX_INSTALL_DIR="{/path/to}/PhysX-5.3.1/physx/install/linux/PhysX"
--DPHYSX_BIN_DIR="{/path/to}/PhysX-5.3.1/physx/install/linux/PhysX/bin/linux.clang/{variant}" -DCMAKE_INSTALL_PREFIX="{/desired/install/directory}" ../src/`
+- `cmake -DCMAKE_INSTALL_PREFIX="{/desired/install/directory}" ../src/`

-If using vcpkg, also append:
+Options:

+If you want to use the project-local vcpkg install provided by the prepare_dependencies script, also provide this argument:
-- `-DCMAKE_TOOLCHAIN_FILE="{/path/to}/vcpkg/scripts/buildsystems/vcpkg.cmake"`
+- `-DCMAKE_TOOLCHAIN_FILE="../external/vcpkg/scripts/buildsystems/vcpkg.cmake"`

+(If using your own vcpkg install, then provide a -DCMAKE_TOOLCHAIN_FILE argument which points to your vcpkg install.)

-Optional: If you want to create a release build, append:
+On Linux: If you want to create a release build, also provide this argument:
 - `-DCMAKE_BUILD_TYPE=Release`

-On Windows, you may need to point CMake to your Qt installation with a parameter such as:
+On Windows: You need to point CMake to your Qt installation by providing this argument:
 - `-DCMAKE_PREFIX_PATH="C:\path\to\qt\6.7.0\{variant}"`

+On Windows: Configure CMake to use a Visual Studio toolchain.
+Ideally, also use a Visual Studio generator.
+If not using a Visual Studio generator, then some files that are copied to the build output during post-build step may be copied to the wrong location and will need to be relocated.

 #### Build the project

-- `make`
+- Linux: `make` Windows: `msbuild Accela.sln /p:Configuration=[Debug/Release]`
-- `make install`

-If desired, run the TestDesktopApp that was built:

-- `./built/TestDesktopApp`

-On Windows, in order to run the AccelaEditor project, you need to also deploy Qt6 files to the build directory:
+On Windows, in order to run the AccelaEditor project, you need to deploy Qt6 files to the build output directory:

-- `windeployqt6.exe [--debug/--release] C:\{path\to\}Accela\build\{variant}\built`
+- `windeployqt6.exe [--debug/--release] C:\{path\to\}Accela\{build_output_dir}`

 # Usage